nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 ;
 ```

 ## All The Cats Are Undefined

-Install our dependency:
+Let's build a simple Node application for querying our database.
+Make a new directory and install our only dependency:
 ```
 npm install mysql
 ```

-Then setup a connection to our database:
+Then create a `server.js` file and setup a connection to our database:
 ```js
 const mysql = require("mysql");